chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 This action stops all future steps from being performed within a deployment plan.
 Any steps that are currently active will still be allowed to complete, but no further steps will occur.

-Care should be taken when choosing to cancel a scheduled deployment, which has also been setup to a be a recurring deployment.
-If you cancel the non-active version of a recurring deployment, no new deployment plans will be created in this series, and a new recurring deployment plan will have to be created.
+If a recurring deployment is Cancelled from the [`Ready`](#ready) state, all future instances of the plan are also cancelled.
+If you want to skip an iteration of a recurring deployment, instead change its scheduled start time directly.

 ### Details

-This action opens up the details for the selected deployment plans, allowing the user to see the progress so far.  i.e. which step is currently active, which computers have picked up this step, etc.  The screen can be very useful for monitoring the progress in realtime, as the details pages update automatically.
+This action opens up the details for the selected deployment plans, allowing the user to see the progress so far.
+For example: the currently active step, or which computers have picked up this step.
+This view is useful for monitoring the progress in real time, as the details pages update automatically.

 ### Archive